t-ambur/pkmCNN/readme.txt

---Software Required--
+-----Software Required-----
 >> python 3.6 or 3.7
 >> python modules:
 ahk
 pyscreenshot
 pillow
-ctypes, time
-os, subprocess, threading, random (should install by default with python)
+ctypes, time, os, subprocess, threading, random (should install by default with python)

 >> AutoHotkey.exe installed (to default install location OR PATH configured properly)

->> VisualBoyAdvance-M (version 2.1.4) emulator (SPECIFIC VERSION, ALSO MUST BE THE GITHUB M VARIANT) If you have modified the control scheme for VBA-M, reset one of the schemes to the default keybindings You will need to go to Options -> Key Shortcuts, then find the command: Screen capture...
+>> VisualBoyAdvance-M (version 2.1.4) emulator (SPECIFIC VERSION, ALSO MUST BE THE GITHUB M VARIANT) If you have modified the control scheme for VBA-M, reset one of the schemes to the default keybindings You need to change the default border setting: options -> game boy -> configure -> display borders: Never
-Map this shortcut to the = key

 >> A terminal or command line tool to execute python scripts.

 ------Run------